Branched SL(2,Z) Duality: Nonrelativistic ( p , q ) (p,q) -Strings and SL(2, SLZ ) Duality

 \section{Nonrelativistic \texorpdfstring{(\emph{p}\,,\,\emph{q})}{(p,q)}-Strings and \texorpdfstring{SL(2,\,$\mathbb{Z}$}{SLZ}) Duality}

-In this section, we construct the SL(2,\,$\mathbb{Z}$)-invariant $(p,q)$-string action in nonrelativistic string theory and show that it contains two different branches representing strings carrying opposite two-form charges.
-However, the strings in either branch do not form any closed group representation individually.
-While the background fields transform under the SL(2,\,$\mathbb{Z}$), the boundary between the two branches also rotates accordingly.
+In this section, we construct the SL(2,\,$\mathbb{Z}$)-invariant $(p\,,q)$-string action in nonrelativistic string theory and show that it contains two different branches representing strings carrying opposite two-form charges.
+However, the strings in either branch do not form any closed group representation individually. {Instead, the two branches transform into each other under the full SL(2,\,$\mathbb{Z}$) group.
+We will show how this works at the level of the string action and the string states (see after Eq.~\eqref{eq:sm}).} While the background fields transform under the SL(2,\,$\mathbb{Z}$), the boundary between the two branches also rotates accordingly.
 As we will see below, this implies that the SL(2,\,$\mathbb{Z}$) transformation is realized in a highly non-conventional way in nonrelativistic string theory.
 In Appendix~\ref{sec:NRlimits}, we will show how this branched phenomenon in nonrelativistic string theory arises from a well-defined limit of relativistic string theory.